-Mark Lamont tinkers with social anthropology, history, and medical humanities.
+Mark Lamont tinkers with social anthropology, history, global development, and medical humanities.

 After completing his PhD at Edinburgh (2005), he worked at the University of Victoria (2005-2007) before taking up a position at Goldsmiths, the University of London for a stretch (2007-2014).
 Mark's first appearance at the OU was as a Research Associate (2016) before moving over to the British Institute in Eastern Africa (2017) and then back again to the OU (2018-2019).
 Mark is currently a Lecturer in International Development in DPP (Development Policy & Practice).
 He is also a member of Innogen.

-Mark has been involved in two publicly-funded research projects at the OU (FASS-History)
+Mark has been involved in three publicly-funded research projects at the OU (FASS-History)

-(A) 'Male Circumcision in Kenya: biomedicalisation and masculinity in contemporary culture.'
+'Male Circumcision in Kenya: bio-medicalisation and masculinity in contemporary culture.'

 This Wellcome Trust funded project aimed to tell the story of Voluntary Medical Male Circumcision (VMMC) for HIV prevention in Kenya.
 Kenya is only one of 14 other African countries in which this mass surgical campaign was rolled-out since 2007 with the goal of circumcising 20.9 million men by 2016.
 The specific historical and cultural contexts of male circumcision in this eastern African country demand our attention if we wish to understand the longer-term implications of this medical intervention upon target communities.